-Counseling when you're stressed out and overwhelmed doesn't have to be more overwhelming.
-When you're already feeling like life is stressful needs to add to your life; not detract from it.
+Therapy when you're stressed out and overwhelmed doesn't have to be more overwhelming.
+When you're already feeling like life is already full of stress, counseling needs to add to your life; not detract from it.
 You're taking time from your busy life to focus on you - you want it to be worth it!
 Finding a therapist near you can be a challenge - I'm glad you're here.

 You have questions!

 1. How long have you been doing this?
 What are your degrees and credentials?